Archangel676/Terminal-Snake-Game/README.md

-**Description below is the goal.
+**The description below is the goal.
 This game is currently a work in progress!
 Check back later to play :D

 # Snake Game (Using C++ and SFML)
-A classic snake game made in C++ with graphics using SFML (Simple and Fast Multimedia Library)which is playable in a PowerShell or terminal window, diplayed using ASCII characters.
+A classic snake game made in C++ with graphics using SFML (Simple and Fast Multimedia Library) which is playable through a pop-up window and is displayed using original pixel art and SFML.

 This repository contains a simple Snake game created for educational purposes.